nus-cs2103-AY2021S1/ip/docs/README.md

 `okie! all the tasks in your list have been cleared :-)`

 ### 7. `find`
-This command shows all the tasks which match the query string
+This command shows all the tasks which match the query string.

 ##### Usage
 `find <keyword(s)>`